apache/openwhisk/docs/metrics.md

 Metrics below are for invoker state as recorded within load balancer monitoring.

+* `openwhisk.counter.loadbalancer_totalHealthyInvoker<actionType>_count` - Records the count of managed invokers considered healthy based on health pings. actionType defines whether it is a managed or a blackbox action
+* `openwhisk.counter.loadbalancer_totalUnresponsiveInvoker<actionType>_count` - Records the count of managed invokers considered unresponsive based on health pings. actionType defines whether it is a managed or a blackbox action
-* `openwhisk.counter.loadbalancer_invokerOffline_count` - Records the count of invokers considered offline based on health pings.
+* `openwhisk.counter.loadbalancer_totalOfflineInvoker<actionType>_count` - Records the count of managed invokers considered offline based on health pings. actionType defines whether it is a managed or a blackbox action
-* `openwhisk.counter.loadbalancer_invokerUnhealthy_count` - Records the count of invokers considered unhealthy based on health pings.
+* `openwhisk.counter.loadbalancer_totalUnhealthyInvoker<actionType>_count` - Records the count of managed invokers considered unhealthy based on health pings. actionType defines whether it is a managed or a blackbox action

 #### Invoker metrics